marcosdrey/marcosdrey/README.md

 ###

-<p align="left">I'm currently a student and every day I'm looking to improve furthermore my skills to be an excellent developer!
-My main skills are:<br><br>- Python Developer (also libraries/frameworks like Django, Celery, Pandas and so on...)<br>- API RESTful and Webhooks<br>- PostgreSQL + Docker<br>- Knowledge of good practices and clean architecture</p>
+<p align="left">I'm currently a student and every day I strive to further improve my skills to become an excellent developer!
+My main skills are:<br><br>- Python Developer (experience with libraries/frameworks such as Django, Celery, Pandas and more)<br>- API RESTful and Webhooks<br>- SQL/PostgreSQL<br>- Docker<br>- Good knowledge of good practices and clean architecture</p>

 ###